 - Cervical roll – if you don’t have a cervical pillow, or can’t seem to find the right one for you, you can also look into a cervical roll.
 Add the foam roll easily by inserting it into your pillowcase along with your regular pillow.
 What is excellent about a cervical neck roll is that you can adjust its placement to where it lays comfortably for the curve of your neck.
 Because we all have different neck length and shapes, if you’re struggling to find the right pillow, a roll may be the way to go.
 Also, since it’s removable, you don’t have to use it all the time or when you’re not in pain.
-The DIY option for a cervical roll is a rolled-up towel placed inside of your pillowcase.
-You may have to try various towel sizes to find the right thickness for you.
+For cervical rolls I recently picked a few up to write a review on the one that I enjoyed the most. *Spoiler alert* it’s the Cushy Form Neck Roll Pillow (link to Amazon).

 - Neck brace – Now, I know what you’re thinking.
 Sleeping with a neck brace sounds almost as uncomfortable as the pinched nerve itself.
 But it’s not as confining as it seems and what’s better is that you can make a DIY brace at home without spending extra money!
 You’ll want to use a pillowcase or thin towel that you already have and fold it in thirds the long way.
 Loosely wrap the cloth around your neck and secure it with something light, like tape.
 What this does is help to stabilize the neck while you’re sleeping, but it will also allow room for movement without the stiffness of an actual brace.